 You’ve been to the Strasbourg and Colmar Christmas markets.
 And you’re looking for another fantastic festive market in Alsace?
 You’ll have to go to Mulhouse, Alsace’s second most-populated city, to the South of Alsace.
 The Mulhouse Christmas market is a not-to-miss event in the area.
 It will be celebrating its 30th anniversary in 2020.
-What started as a small market has become so popular over the years one of the most visited Christmas markets in Alsace, alongside Strasbourg and Colmar.
-Over Advent more than 1.5 million visitors come to experience an enchanting Christmas in Mulhouse.
+What started as a small market has become so popular over the years, one of the most visited Christmas markets in Alsace, alongside Strasbourg and Colmar.
+Over Advent, more than 1.5 million visitors experience an enchanting Christmas in Mulhouse.
 I hope you’ll like it as much as I did!

 The location of the Mulhouse Christmas Market